filecoin-project/filecoin-docs/docs/mine/lotus/disputer.md

 ## Run the disputer

 You can run the disputer by using the `chain disputer` command within Lotus.
+The following examples were ran on a local devnet.

 1. Fully sync a Lotus node.
 1. Call the `chain disputer` function with the following variables, following by the `stat` command: